Choice-free duality for orthocomplemented lattices by means of spectral spaces: The category of UVO-spaces

 We now proceed by investigating the abstract category-theoretic structure underlying the constructions and results achieved in the previous two sections.
 For an in-depth exposition of pure category theory, refer to \cite{awodey}.

-\begin{definition} Let $\mathbf{OrthLatt}$ be the category whose collection of objects are given by the class of ortholattices and whose collection of morphisms are given by the class of ortholattice homomorphisms between them. \end{definition} It is clear that isomorphisms in the category $\mathbf{OrthLatt}$ are given exactly by those ortholattice homomorphisms which are isomorphisms.
+\begin{definition} Let $\mathbf{OrthLatt}$ be the category whose collection of objects are given by the class of ortholattices and whose collection of morphisms are given by the class of ortholattice homomorphisms between them. \end{definition} It is clear that isomorphisms in the category $\mathbf{OrthLatt}$ coincide with algebraic isomorphisms.